aestellwag/plugin-supervisor-barge-coach/README.md

       *Do this if you haven't deployed the serverless functions already*

 ```
-Run:
 From the root plugin directory rename the .env.example file to .env and change the below:

 REACT_APP_SERVICE_BASE_URL =
 Points to the Twilio Function Service URL (example: https://barge-coach-XXXX-dev.twil.io)

-Can be found by by going to https://www.twilio.com/console/functions/overview/services then click on serverless (should look like serverless-XXXX-dev.twil.io)
+Can be found by by going to https://www.twilio.com/console/functions/overview/services then click on barge-coach (should look like barge-coach-XXXX-dev.twil.io)

 REACT_APP_TASK-CHANNEL_SID =
 Points to Voice Channel SID - Can be found by going to https://www.twilio.com/console/taskrouter/dashboard > click on Workspaces > then Task Channels